 Many prospective patients do not know that in most states, a licensed physician may perform plastic surgery without being board-certified in plastic surgery.
 This means if you don’t do your homework, your surgery could be performed by a doctor with no formal training in the field of plastic surgery.

-You hear it all time, “Make sure your plastic surgeon is board certified.”
-But what does this mean exactly.
+You hear it all the time, “Make sure your plastic surgeon is board certified.”
+But what does this mean exactly?
 It’s not enough to simply ask if the doctor is board certified.
 They could answer “yes,” but their certification could actually be in a medical field unrelated to plastic surgery.
-You wouldn’t want a dentist or gynecologist or dermatologist performing your facelift would you?
+You wouldn’t want a dentist or gynecologist or dermatologist performing your facelift, would you?
 You must ask “Are you board certified by the American Board of Plastic Surgery?”

 Membership in these societies ensures you are being treated by a plastic surgeon who has met the additional requirements necessary to be classified as a specialist in plastic surgery or cosmetic surgery.
 In addition, ASPS is a strong advocate for patient safety and requires its members to operate in accredited surgical facilities that have passed rigorous external review of equipment and staffing.

 Both Dr. Nichter and Dr. Horowitz are board-certified through the American Board of Plastic Surgery and are members of the American Society of Plastic Surgeons, The American Society for Aesthetic Plastic Surgery, the Orange County Society of Plastic Surgeons, and Fellow American College of Surgeons.